opendocsg/opendoc-formsg-faq/AdvancedGuide.md

 ### My form is really long.
 Why can't users save draft?

-We took out Save Draft because there is no good place to save such data - our servers do not store data, and saving data on the local computer might leak this out to unintended recipients if form is filled from a library computer.
-Furthermore, it's more important to advise the user how long it takes to fill in the form, so they have sufficient time to submit in one sitting, which is a better user experience than saving draft and coming back repeatedly.
-In the future after launch of Storage mode, we might consider re-enabling Save Draft function.
+Prior to the launch of Storage mode, we did not enable draft-saving functionality because there was no good place to store draft form data.
+Our servers did not store data, and saving data on local machines might leak this out to unintended recipients if form is filled from a library computer.
+With the launch of Storage mode, we might consider re-enabling Save Draft.
+Stay tuned!

 ### I am leaving the organisation or switching over to a new email.
 How do I transfer ownership of my forms?